-Gender is a concept that is influenced by culture, class and race.
+Gender is a concept that is influenced by culture, social class and race.
 Gender refers to the behaviour and attributes that are considered male or female in one social group but may be viewed otherwise in another.
 Most people identify with the sex they were born even if they do not always behave in ways that are stereotypical for their sex.
-Other people have a strong emotional objection to being identified as their biological sex.
+A few people have a strong emotional objection to being identified as their biological sex.

 A woman cannot become a man because a woman lacks a phallus capable of penetration.
-But a person born male can have surgery and hormone treatment to transition to a female.
+But a person, who is born male, can have surgery and hormone treatment to transition to a female.
 Transsexuals are biological males who identify with feminine personality traits.
-They cannot change their genes nor can they acquire the reproductive capabilities of the opposite sex.
+They cannot change their genes nor can they acquire female reproductive capabilities.

 Transgender is a term for people whose identity, expression, behaviour or general sense of self does not conform to what is usually associated with the sex they were born in the place they were born.
-It is often said sex is a matter of the body, while gender occurs in the mind.
-A transgender man does not think of changing his sex but he wants to be treated as if he was a woman.
+It is often said that sex is a matter of the body, while gender occurs in the mind.
+A transgender man does not change his sex but he wants to be treated as if he was a woman.